Home > Upcoming course: Introduction to Electronic Defence (2015)

 ED comprises of three main disciplines, which have found numerous electromagnetic (radio frequency (RF), optical etc.) as well as acoustic civilian and military applications: electronic support, electronic attack and electronic protection.

-A good prior knowledge on the topics of digital signal processing, electromagnetics, mathematics and statistics is highly recommended for this course.
+A good prior knowledge of the topics of digital signal processing, electromagnetics, mathematics and statistics is highly recommended for this course.
 A good knowledge on subjects of radar and communications is also required.
-Students should be competent in using scientific programming languages such as Matlab or Octave.
+Students should be competent in using scientific programming languages such as Matlab, Octave or Python.

 Students have to master fundamental concepts in Electronic Defence on a high-level (identification of tactics and applications) as well as on a detail level (the design of a suitable detector to required specifications).
 Students are required to link theoretical concepts in Electronic Defence to typical applications and to solve problems of an engineering nature.